axonivy-market/axonivy-pdf/axonivy-pdf-product/README.md

 #### Split PDF
 Divide PDF files by page ranges or extract specific pages

-1. Upload a PDF file
+1. Upload a PDF file.

-2. Choose split criteria:
+2. Select split criteria:

    ![Split criteria](images/split_criteria.png)

-3. If Split into single-page files is chosen, the result file will be a zip file containing all the pages of the original document:
+3. If **Split into single-page files** is chosen, the result file will be a zip file containing all the pages of the original document:

    ![Downloaded single page zip](images/downloaded_cat_document_zip.png)

    ![Single page zip content](images/single_pages_zip.png)

-4. If Split by page range is chosen, determine the start page and end page of the result document:
+4. If **Split by page range** is chosen, determine the start page and end page of the result document:

    ![Page range](images/page_range.png)